In the Spotlight

 To avoid hypothermia, follow these winter safety tips:

+Dress warmly.
 Wear layers of clothing as needed.
 Throw a blanket over your legs.
-Make sure to wear socks and slippers or shoes in the house.
+Make sure to wear socks and secure footwear or shoes in the house.

 When you go outside